 Squat man in tweed photographs tree in throes of spring explosion.
 Berlin, circa 2004

 Settling late one early spring morning into the pale golden hues of a weissbier on Oranienstrasse, I spied a squat old man sporting ill-fitting tweed shuffling in a trance-like state towards a tree.
-His subject was bursting at the seams with graduated blossoms trapped suggestively on the spectrum between fuscia and White.
+His subject was bursting at the seams with blossoms trapped suggestively on the spectrum between fuchsia and white.

 On arrival at the root of the spectacle, the man paused for a while and then dipped unexpectedly, gracefully swinging a mid-length zoom attached to a camera from his shoulder into his two primed palms.